islandoftex/arara/README.markdown

 > Dear users, `arara` has reached a mature and stable code for version 3.0 and it's now ready for production.
 The application is declared **gold** for use, and now our efforts are directed to the manual itself. `arara` is now featuring so many features that require a total rewrite of the documentation, including examples, configuration, and other stuff.
 When the manual is finally reviewed, `arara` will be deployed to CTAN and hopefully reach TeX Live as well.
 Our code repository will also feature the cross-platform installer for power users.
+Feedback is welcome.

 # arara